sehundpark/etch-a-sketch/README.md

 # Etch-A-Sketch

-An interactive web-based Etch-A-Sketch application that allows users to create colorful pixel art by hovering over a grid.
-This project is built using HTML, CSS, and JavaScript.
+Etch-A-Sketch is a web-based drawing application built with HTML, CSS, and JavaScript.
+It features a customizable grid where users can create colorful designs by hovering over cells.
+The app demonstrates DOM manipulation, event handling, and responsive design techniques in front-end web development.

 ## Live Demo